transdigiware/blockchain/enterprise_app_upgrade.md

 # Updating your applications
 {: #enterprise-upgrade-applications}

-The upgrade tool is not yet available.
-This draft documentation is provided as a preview for customers who are starting the upgrade process.
-Any important updates to this draft will be published in the [What's new page](/docs/blockchain/reference?topic=blockchain-whats-new#whats-new) prior to the release of the upgrade tool.
-Enterprise Plan networks that have been migrated to Fabric 1.4.3 will be able to see the **Upgrade tool** button on the **Overview** page of their Network Monitor when the tool is made available.
-{:note}

 Upgrading from Enterprise Plan to {{site.data.keyword.blockchainfull_notm}} Platform 2.0 has important implications for your applications.
 It is recommended that you update your applications before you start using the upgrade tool.
 Complete the following steps to update your applications:

 1. [Prepare for breaking changes from the upgrade of your Enterprise Plan network to Fabric v1.4](#enterprise-upgrade-applications-one)